Festivals in Greece hold the greatest cultural significance, according to its Greek Orthodox calendar.

 1.2 Easter

-Being one of the most crucial and traditional festivals in Greece, the event runs for a week until Easter Sunday.
-According to the Greek Orthodox church, Easter holds the most significant in terms of its cultural festivals.
+Being one of Greece’s most crucial and traditional festivals, the event runs for a week until Easter Sunday.
+According to the Greek Orthodox church, Easter is the most significant in terms of its cultural festivals.

 The great feast that is held for Easter celebrations, also known as the Holy Spirit Day, begins after the end of Easter.
 It generally starts 40-50 days after Easter’s end.

 On Holy Thursday or the Maundy Thursday of the Easter Week, the day is marked as the crucifixion and death of Jesus Christ.
-Catholics ruminate about Jesu Christ’s Last Supper, on this holy week.
+Catholics ruminate about Jesus Christ’s Last Supper on this holy week.

 On Holy Friday, flowers are offered to the tombs, known as the Epitaphios of Jesus Christ.
-They are arranged in squares and are toured through the towns and places in Greece.
+They are arranged in squares and toured through Greece’s towns and places.

 Easter Sunday remains the most traditional festival in Greece that speaks about its cultural importance.
 On Holy Saturday, the event of Easter reaches its climax with fireworks and candles lighted and held up in the sky.